RidchardTerry/RidchardTerry.github.io/sample_page.md

 - QA<br>
 <br>

-# Elder Of The Northern Mountain
+### Elder Of The Northern Mountain "GaotianXi"

 <iframe width="560" height="315" src="https://youtu.be/ji0s8Ym7c9Y?t=304" allowfullscreen></iframe>

-I've involved<br>
+I've been involved<br>
-- Design Some of animation (I can do art too)<br>
+- Design Some of animations as concept art (I can do art too)<br>
 - Craft prototype<br>
 - Tune and develop system of boss (The needle missiles)<br>
 - QA<br>
 <br>

-# 2 Unpublished bosses (one is an nartial art warrior and another one is a creature)
+### 2 Unpublished bosses (one is an nartial art warrior and another one is a creature)
 I've involved every process form start to finished for designer along with feature of that character used<br>

+## Combat design
+Most of my duty is around the combat, Since it's hack and slash game.

-## Deflect / Parry and counter attack system
+### Deflect / Parry and counter attack system

 <img src="images/dummy_thumbnail.jpg?raw=true"/>